-Accrual or cash reporting
+Accrual reporting

-- 21. The data reported in the Revenue Statistics publications for recent years are predominantly recorded on an accrual basis for OECD countries, i.e. recorded at the time that the tax liability was created.
-Further information is provided in the footnotes to the country table in Chapter 5 of the Report. - 22.
-However, data for earlier years and for non-OECD countries are still predominantly recorded on a cash basis, i.e. at the time at which the payment was received by government.
+- 20. The data reported in this publication for recent years are predominantly recorded on an accrual basis, i.e. recorded at the time that the tax liability was created.
+Further information is provided in the footnotes to the country table in Chapter 5 of the Report. - 21.
+However, data for earlier years are still predominantly recorded on a cash basis, i.e. at the time at which the payment was received by government.
 Thus, for example, taxes withheld by employers in one year but paid to the government in the following year and taxes due in one year but actually paid in the following year are both included in the receipts of the second year.
-Corrective transactions, such as refunds, repayments and drawbacks, are deducted from gross revenues of the period in which they are made. - 23.
+Corrective transactions, such as refunds, repayments and drawbacks, are deducted from gross revenues of the period in which they are made. - 22.
 Data on tax revenues are recorded without offsets for the administrative expenses connected with tax collection.
-Similarly, where the proceeds of tax are used to subsidise particular members of the community, the subsidy is not deducted from the yield of the tax, though the tax may be shown net of subsidies in the national records of some countries. - 24.
+Similarly, where the proceeds of tax are used to subsidise particular members of the community, the subsidy is not deducted from the yield of the tax, though the tax may be shown net of subsidies in the national records of some countries. - 23.
 As regards fiscal monopolies (heading 5122), only the amount actually transferred to the government is included in government revenues.
-However, if any expenditures of fiscal monopolies are considered to be government expenditures (e.g., social expenditures undertaken by fiscal monopolies at the direction of the government) they are added back for the purpose of arriving at tax revenue figures (see §66 below).
+However, if any expenditures of fiscal monopolies are considered to be government expenditures (e.g., social expenditures undertaken by fiscal monopolies at the direction of the government) they are added back for the purpose of arriving at tax revenue figures (see §65 below).